2023 BOARD OF DIRECTORS

 Public Relations Chair

-Joanna is a highly qualified Art Therapist and Supervisor, with a wealth of experience and knowledge in her field.
-She is Board Certified, licensed in both New York and New Jersey.
-She received her undergraduate degree in Behavioral Science & Studio Art from Drew University, as well as a Masters in Creative Arts Therapy from Pratt Institute.
+Joanna is a Licensed Art Therapist and Supervisor, with a wealth of experience and knowledge working with children & families.
+Joanna received her undergraduate degree in Behavioral Science & Studio Art from Drew University, as well as a Masters in Creative Arts Therapy from Pratt Institute.
 She is also a lifelong learner, currently continuing her education at the Academy of Applied Psychoanalysis.

-Joanna has a deep understanding of diverse communities, and has gained significant knowledge through her experiences working with populations of different ethnicities,
+Joanna has a deep understanding of diverse communities, who has gained significant knowledge through her experiences working with populations of different ethnicities,

 socio-economic backgrounds, and ages.
-She is known for her innovative and specialized treatment plans, tailored to best meet the needs of each individual client.
+She is known for her innovative and specialized treatment plans, specifically tailored to best meet the needs of each individual client.
 She has also grown her private practice into a group practice to better serve the needs of the families she works with.

 Student Liaison co-Chair

 Student Liaison co-Chair

 Brandon Colle is a current art therapy graduate student at Caldwell University and received his bachelor's degree in psychology with a minor in art from Rowan University.
-Brandon is completing his first year of internship at Youth Consultation Service serving adolescents with intellectual and developmental disabilities.
-With extensive experience as a substitute teacher and paraprofessional for 8 years and as an autism advocate, he hopes to work in schools to provide art therapy for children on the autism spectrum and to contribute to autism/art therapy research.
+Brandon is completing his final semester of internship at High Focus Centers serving adults and adolescents with mental health and substance use disorders.
+With extensive experience as a substitute teacher and paraprofessional for 7 years and as an autism advocate, he hopes to work in schools to provide art therapy for children on the autism spectrum and to contribute to autism/art therapy research.
 As a student liaison co-chair for NJATA, Brandon wants to use this platform to assist college students in the South Jersey area to provide guidance and support for those who may be interested in pursuing art therapy.